 When consuming sweeteners, I prefer to opt for healthy versions with nutritional benefits, like raw honey.
 Brown rice syrup, however, has no benefits.
 It’s also high on the glycemic index, meaning it can raise your blood sugar rapidly.

 One study even found that products sweetened with rice syrup had twenty to thirty times the amount of arsenic than those not sweetened with rice syrup.

 While not as bad as corn, canola or soy oils, sunflower oil still isn’t my favorite.
 Consumed once in a while is fine, but daily in a protein shake or snack bar?
-That’s when this seemingly innocuous oil becomes an issue.
-Sunflower oil is extremely inflammatory.
+That’s when this oil becomes an issue.
 We know that there needs to be a proper balance of omega-3 to omega-6 fats.
-An abundance of omega-6 fats lead to inflammation (which has been linked to everything from cancer to heart disease).
+An abundance of omega-6 fats leads to inflammation (which has been linked to everything from cancer to heart disease).

 It’s difficult to determine what kind of sunflower oil Arbonne is using exactly, but let’s assume it’s similar to this.
 The omega-3 content would be around 27mg and the omega-6 content 5374mg per tablespoon!
 That’s an incredibly inflammatory oil.

-In conclusion, I’ve definitely seen worse products.
+I’ve definitely seen worse products.
 But I’ve also seen a lot better.
-The reason I do these reviews is because I want people to know what they’re buying and eating.
-I want them to know the science behind the ingredients.
+The reason I do these reviews is that I want people to know what they’re buying and eating.
+I want them to know the science.
 I want to help people.
-I want them to know what they’re spending their hard earned money on.
+They should know what they’re spending their hard earned money on.

 - If you have a review request, please also provide a link to the ingredients.
-Otherwise the comment will be deleted.
+I will delete the comment if it does not.

-- If you leave a review that is disrespectful, unintelligent, attacking me or another commenter – it will be removed.
+- If you leave a review that is disrespectful, unintelligent or attacking, I will remove it.

 - If you have a comment that will add to the discussion, please comment below!